Terms and Conditions

 All transactions initiated by the Customer via November First can only be instructed via the Platform when properly logged in with customer number, username, and personal password.

 Any instruction sent by the Customer via the Platform does not constitute a valid binding agreement between November First and the Customer, until such instruction is registered as completed and confirmed by November First to the Customer by the automatic display of a settlement/trading note on the screen.
+The customer agrees that November First reserves the right to refuse to carry out an ordered payment or to request additional information before, in connection with or after carrying out a payment.

-November First initially, or by default, defines an upper amount limit for open positions per Customer of EUR 200,000.
+November First initially, or by default, defines a standard upper amount limit for open positions per Customer of EUR 200,000.
 This is necessary for November First's risk management.
 This limit can be reduced by November First based on a detailed assessment of the Customer.
 The customer can also request an increase in the limit if there is a commercial need.

 The customer agrees that such a request may be denied.
 In addition, the Customer agrees that November First shall have the possibility to process such a request and approve it before the amount limit is increased.

-- was, or reasonably should have been, known by the Customer as inaccurate at the time of the transaction.
+1. was, or reasonably should have been, known by the Customer as inaccurate at the time of the transaction.

-In the above situations, November First reserves the right, latest at the end of the next business day after the conclusion of the agreement on an inaccurate transaction, either to cancel the transaction or to correct the trading price to the price at which November First itself settled, or alternatively correct the price to the historical market price.
+In the above situations, November First reserves the right, latest at the end of the next business day (not banking holiday) after the conclusion of the agreement on an inaccurate transaction, either to cancel the transaction or to correct the trading price to the price at which November First itself settled, or alternatively correct the price to the historical market price.

 4.6.1 Agreement on execution of Payment Collection transactions

 Payment Collection transactions are agreed upon by Customer's acceptance of their business relationships and will take effect when the Customer has received confirmation from November First, which contains information on which account payments can be made to (designated by November First) and which account the exchanged amount is to be paid in to (designated by the Customer).
+November First can at all times demand further documentation in connection with the deposit.

 4.7 Information for the execution of money transfers and payment transactions